Skip to main content

 LangGraph thread_id vs Aion Thread IDs

 LangGraph already uses config["configurable"]["thread_id"] for checkpointing and persistence.
 That should remain LangGraph’s own persistence identifier.
-The planned Aion thread.id should instead represent the inbound messaging context or conversation identifier carried by the distribution and A2A extensions.
-Those two IDs can be related, but they should not be conflated.
+Aion messaging thread or context identifiers are derived from the inbound event payload and exposed through the Thread helper.
+Those IDs can be related to LangGraph checkpoint IDs, but they should not be conflated.

 Example